Edinburgh’s Inspiring Volunteers’ Announced

 This may be as a result of their creative approaches to reaching and recruiting volunteers; their flexible and inclusive ways of engaging with and supporting volunteers or how they share these techniques with other organisations to improve volunteering for all.

-The Male Befriending Team of Held In Our Hearts received this award at the City Chambers this year in recognition of their very real and important commitment to their volunteers.
+Lothian Bi-Polar Self-Help Group received the award at the City Chambers this year in recognition of their very real and important commitment to their volunteers.